Are you interested in engineering and willing to improve people's lives? Then, a career as a biomedical engineer can be ideal for you.

-As the ageing baby-boom generation stays active and lives longer, there is likely to be an increased demand for biomedical procedures and devices such as hip and knee replacements.
+Since the ageing baby-boom generation stays active and lives longer, there is an increased demand for biomedical procedures and devices such as hip and knee replacements.

 Furthermore, with increasing awareness of medical advances, many people will continue to seek biomedical solutions to solve health issues.

-Thus, the rising need for healthcare and advances in technology indicates high growth and limitless opportunities for innovations in the biomedical engineering sector in the future.
+Thus, the rising need for healthcare and technological advances indicates high growth and limitless future opportunities for future biomedical engineering innovations.

 Around 90% of employed Biomedical Engineers work full-time for an average of 42 hours per week.
 (All jobs average: 44 hours per week).